VisualDudek/python-master/abstract_base_class/README.md

 5. Interface segregation, it is part of SOLID
 6. ABCs in Python provide a mechanism for defining interfaces.
 An interface defines a set of methods that a class must implement to be considered compatible with the interface.
 7. problems with define interface by `hasattr()`
+8. Note that when using abc, your classes are coupled with the base class.
+This can be limitation because you won't be able to reuse one of your classes in a different project unless you also take the abctract base class with you.
+9. duck-typing -> abc -> protocols

 **Key Topics:**